chris-blackburn/gooble/README.md

 * General help command for bot usage (probably should move away from argparse and just use the default arg parsing discord py has)

-* Add more details to the Player class.
-  * Total winnings
-  * Total losses
-  * Total bets won/lost, percentages
-  * Report these on the `$stat --player` embed.

-* Leaderboards
-  * Most money
-  * Most wins
-  * Most losses

 * Allow random wagers (leave it to chance).

 * Add role-based protections for certain commands.